leonardssh/leonardssh/README.md

    * 💼 **I'm working on:**
       * [RYSE Multiplayer] - a romanian [RAGE:MP] (multiplayer client for GTA:V) server
+      * [Skippy] - a discord bot that aims to combine the features of all popular bots into one bot.
+So, stay close!
+      * [RAGE:MP] Typescript Definitions - typescript definitions for the [RAGE:MP] (not yet public, soon™)

    * ✨ **I'm maintaining:**
       * [InversifyJS] - a powerful and lightweight inversion of control container for JavaScript & Node.js apps powered by TypeScript